 Can Challenges be overcome?

 Almost all sectors are affected by the pandemic, even though the health sector appears to be hit the hardest.
 However, this pandemic has laid bare numerous threats to modern education for the students, teachers, and institutions as a whole and they should be taken seriously.
-Governments, headteachers, educators, and parents are all in this together and need to find ways to improve remote learning and in-school learning equally in order to deliver the curriculum no matter the circumstances.
+Governments, headteachers, educators, and parents are all in this together and need to find ways to improve remote learning and in-school learning equally in order to deliver the curriculum no matter the circumstances, covering vital future skills like math, English and many more.
 Because every child has the right to be educated.

-Jessica Chapman is a writing editor from Chicago working at a top essay writing service.
+- Jessica Chapman is a writing editor from Chicago working at a top essay writing and with eduintello.com.
 She is into sport and politics, enjoys traveling.